Previewed 20 August 2016, Opened 30 August 2016, Closed 12 November 2016 at the Garrick Theatre in London

 "Why should I care?
 Why should I let it touch me!
 Why shouldn't I, sit down and try to let it pass over me?
 Why should they stare.
 Why should I let it get me?
 What's the use of despair, if they call you a square?
 You're a long time dead - Like my pal Fred, So why, oh why should I bother to care?..."

-The Entertainer in London at the Garrick Theatre with previewed from 20 August 2016, opened on 30 August 2016 and closes on 12 November 2016.
+The Entertainer in London at the Garrick Theatre previewed from 20 August 2016, opened on 30 August 2016 and closed on 12 November 2016.

 The Entertainer with Robert Lindsay and Pam Ferris Old Vic Theatre 2007